Deido182/GeneralPurpose_SegmentTree/README.md

   }

 - Function2 \<T\> f2 explains how to replace a leaf during an update.
-  For example, if you need a Segment Tree which support an operation such that update(pos, increment), the required f2 would be something like:
+  For example, if you need a Segment Tree which support an operation such as update(pos, increment), the required f2 would be something like:

   Function2 \<T\> f2 = (T v, T increment) -> {